 Arisu Arisugawa 有栖川有栖

 Arisu Arisugawa (1959–) uses a pen name derived from Alice in Wonderland, one of his favorite books.
 A mystery enthusiast from early on, Arisugawa belonged to the mystery fiction study group at his university.
 After graduation he started writing fiction while working in a bookstore, making his debut in print in 1989 with the novel Gekko gemu Y no higeki '88 (Moonlight Games: The Tragedy of Y '88).
 With its combination of an ingenious setup and a vivid, credible denouement, it placed Arisugawa in the front ranks of classic mystery writers.
 His subsequent output has been prolific, with two key series—one featuring Himura and Arisugawa as a latter-day Holmes and Watson, the other starring Mr. Egami, head of a college mystery study group—particularly notable.
 His novel Mare tetsudo no nazo (Mystery of the Malay Railway) won the Mystery Writers of Japan Award in 2003.
-Jookoku no shiro (Castle of the Queendom) won the Honkaku Mystery Grand Prize in 2008.
+Jookoku no shiro (Castle of the Queendom) won the Honkaku Mystery Award in 2008.
 Arisugawa is a writer of classic whodunits whose works are inspired by a love of Agatha Christie, John Dickson Carr, and Ellery Queen.